lime-rt/lime/README.md

 Configuring LIME
 ----------------

-We added a configure script with LIME version 1.9 to avoid the necessity to set extra environment variables or hack the Makefile etc. in order to deal with different names for cfitsio/qhull headers and libraries on different systems.
+We added a configure script with LIME version 1.9 to avoid the necessity to set extra environment variables or hack the Makefile etc in order to deal with different names for cfitsio/qhull headers and libraries on different systems.
 You should run this script once after you install LIME on your machine, viz:

 ```
  $ cd <LIME directory>